Understand the cause of your panic attacks in order to select the treatment that will work for you

 One minute you are going about your business and the next, you might break into a sweat, your heart is pounding out of your chest, it’s getting hard to breathe.

-This is a panic attack, but it can be different for different people
+This is a panic attack, but it can be different for different people.

 You might feel like someone has placed a cushion over your mouth and nose, where it feels like you are getting smothered or suffocated, even though there is nothing over your face.
+This is something I personally experienced each time I had a panic, so I feel for you if you get this.
+It does go away; I have not experienced this for years.

-You are terrified and convinced that you are not breathing, there’s not enough air getting into your lungs.
+You are terrified and convinced that you are not breathing, there’s not enough air getting into your lungs. ( I used to put my finger beneath my nostrils to get reassurance that there was still air going in and out!)

 You check your pulse, and it may be rapid, or you might not be able to feel it at all.